devops329/devops/instruction/playwright/playwright.md

 -----------|---------|----------|---------|---------|-------------------
 ```

-It looks like we have 44.5% line coverage.
-That is pretty good for just having one line of testing code.
-Next we will look at using VS Code to write and run tests, and then dive deeper into what the Playwright testing framework provides so that we can bump up our coverage percentage.
+A 44% coverage rate is a good start for a single test.
+Next, we will use the VS Code extension to improve our testing workflow and increase this percentage.

 ## VS Code Playwright extension

-The [VS Code extension for Playwright](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) is well worth the time to install and master.
-You can actually use it to install Playwright for your project instead of using the manual steps defined above.
+The [VS Code extension for Playwright](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) is a powerful tool.
+It allows you to run tests directly from the **Testing** (beaker icon) sidebar.

-Just like the Jest VS Code extension, the Playwright extension will detect that you have Playwright tests and allow you to run them from the `flask` menu of the sidebar.

-Some cool features include:
+Key features include:

-- Installing other browsers
-- In context error messages
-- Debugging tests
-- Picking a locator by clicking on an element
+- Generating locators by clicking elements in the browser
+- Debugging tests with breakpoints
-- Recording a new tests
+- Recording new tests based on your interactions
-- Record starting at the cursor
-- Displaying the trace viewer
+- Viewing the trace viewer directly in the editor

-You can also debug your tests by placing a break point and walking through test code in VS Code and the frontend code in the browser's dev tools.

 > [!NOTE]
 >
-> Configuring Playwright to automatically start your application and using the Playwright extension to run tests will often leave it running in the background.
-If left running, it will also use previously defined configuration settings.
-If you want to make sure you start with a clean global configuration then make sure you run the global setup on each run.
+> When using the extension, Playwright might keep your application running in the background.
+If you change your configuration, ensure you restart the test runner to pick up the changes.

 ![alt text](playwrightSettings.png)

 ### Visual code coverage

-If you want to be able to visually see in VS Code which lines are covered by the NYC report you can install a VS Code extension such as [Cover](https://marketplace.visualstudio.com/items?itemName=hindlemail.cover).
+To see which lines are covered directly in your editor, you can install a VS Code extension like [Cover](https://marketplace.visualstudio.com/items?itemName=hindlemail.cover), which reads the NYC reports.

 ## Writing your own tests

-Now you are ready to write your first test against our demonstration service.

-Let's start by getting rid of the example tests.
-To do this you can either delete the `example.spec.js` file or move it to the `tests-examples` directory where it will be ignored.
+Let's write a comprehensive test for our pizza application.

 ### Recording a test

-We can create our test by using the VS Code Playwright extension's ability to record the interactions with the browser.
-To start the recording press the `Record new` new option found under the `Playwright panel` of the Test Explorer side pane.
+Use the "Record new" feature in the Playwright sidebar.
+This opens a browser window where your interactions (clicks, typing) are automatically converted into test code.

 > ![Playwright record test](playwrightRecordTest.gif)

-When you start the recording it will open up a browser window and connect to the server that you specified in the Playwright configuration file.

-You can then navigate to the desired webpage, interact with the page components and add assertions from the recording toolbar.

-When you are done, press the stop button and view the resulting test case.

 ### Examining the test

-Here is the test that resulted from the recording.
+The recorded test might look like this:

 ```js
 test('test', async ({ page }) => {